ITensor/website/docs/cppv3/classes/indexset.md

    indices of the input IndexSet.

- - If `...` is a list of indices, an IndexSet, or a collection of indices convertible to IndexSet, `.f()` is applied to only the specified indices.
+ - If `...` is a list of indices, an IndexSet, or a collection of indices convertible to an IndexSet, `.f()` is applied to only the specified indices.

  - If `...` is a TagSet, `.f()` is only applied to the indices in the IndexSet containing all tags in the TagSet.